What are shin splints?

 Our Sports Medicine specialists advise young athletes to:

 - Rest at least one day a week.

 - Cross-train/alternate sports: Multi-sport athletes tend to get fewer injuries than those who specialize in a single sport.

 - Alternate exercises during practice: Not only are athletes less likely to get injured, studies show that varying drills improves muscle memory.

 The key to preventing shin splints may be underfoot

 Pain and/or inflammation at the side or front of the shin bone can be symptoms of shin splints.
 The pain tends to intensify in stages:

-- At first, the injury may hurt mildly when the child plays his sport.
+- At first, the injury may hurt mildly while playing sports.

-- As more trauma occurs, the child will experience constant pain when he’s playing.
+- As more trauma occurs, the athlete will experience constant pain while playing.